frkatona/ObsidianSync/Music/General Voice Notes.md

 	- 5-tone scales on mee, mah, and ng
 	- breathing/support
 		- hand on stomach (?)
+		- pretend to blow on a candle such that the flame tilts but doesn't flicker
 	- "sighs" (?)
 	- stretch/roll neck, jaw, and shoulders
 - learning